-As one of Europe’s most famous and ancient cities, there’ll be no shortage of things to keep you entertained on a Rome holiday.
+As one of Europe’s most famous and ancient cities, there’ll be no shortage of things to keep you entertained while camping in Rome.
 With historic landmarks and hidden gems around each and every corner, it’s a city that’s best explored at leisure and on foot.

 Things to do when camping in Rome

-Aside from a whole host of authentic eateries to sample classic Italian cuisine and fantastic viewpoints like Aventine Hill, you’ll also find plenty of other attractions to peak your interest when camping in Rome.
+Aside from a whole host of authentic eateries to sample classic Italian cuisine and fantastic viewpoints like Aventine Hill, you’ll also find plenty of other attractions to peak your interest when on a camping holiday in Rome.

 Vatican City - Built over the tomb of St Peter, Vatican City is the world’s smallest independent state.
 Visit St Peter’s Basilica and the Vatican Museums – including the Sistine Chapel – or take a tour of the extensive Vatican Gardens.